jhumelsine/jhumelsine.github.io/_posts/2024-07-02-test-doubles.md

 * Contact the dependency provider for clarification
 * Create tests that interact with the dependencies to observe and confirm their behaviors, which we can then emulate in the Test Doubles.

 Test Doubles emulate dependency behavior based upon the dependency’s contract.
-Unit tests confirm SUT functionality and its interactions with its contract defined dependencies via Test Doubles emulating those contracts.
-The unit test does not confirm that the dependencies honor their own contracts.
-Dependency confirmation is the responsibility of the dependency provider.
+Unit tests confirm SUT functionality and its interactions with its contract defined dependencies via Test Doubles emulating those contracts. __The unit test does not confirm that the dependencies honor their own contracts.
+Dependency confirmation is the responsibility of the dependency provider__.

 It took me a long time to realize this and appreciate the distinction.
 Before I understood contracts and their implied boundaries, I thought tests could only confirm the whole software rather than using these contracts and boundaries to separate software components so they could be confirmed separately.
 Sometimes dependency contracts are vague.
 The dependency provider may have one thought in mind, whereas the dependency user may have a different interpretation of the contract.